Smurf (Grigorij)

 Lack of precision.
 Calculations of fundamental constants of the standard model are still imprecise.

 Not a theory of everything.
-The strand conjecture cannot predict human behaviour.
-Instead, the strand tangle model is a candidate for a unified description of motion.
+The strand tangle model cannot predict human behaviour.
+Instead, the model is a promising candidate for a unified description of motion.

 Bonus